Newbury Building Society

 3. Joint accounts operated online must be operated on the authority of any one signatory.
 Each account holder must register separately for myaccounts before the account can be opened.
 A new account holder added after an account was opened must register separately for myaccounts.
 Customers who wish to add an account holder to an existing account will need to request this in writing.

-4. We may close online accounts if they are to be operated by a Deputy through the Court of Protection or a DWP Appointee or where we suspect you are operating an account on a
+4. We may close online accounts if they are to be operated by a Deputy through the Court of Protection or a DWP Appointee or where we suspect you are operating an account on a beneficiary’s behalf without formal approval by the Society e.g. using their security credentials.
+Please speak to us if an account holder needs help to manage their account.

 5. Conditions of the account apply to all account holders.
 Joint and several liability applies to all joint accounts.
 This means that each of you is separately responsible to us for the performance of all the obligations of account holders (not just a share of them).

 6. On proof of death of any joint account holder, we will recognise only the survivor(s) as having ownership of or interest in the account.
-The survivor(s) will be entitled to operate the account on the same terms.
+The survivor(s) will be entitled to operate the

 7. In the event of a dispute involving a joint account (for example, marital dispute or separation) coming to our attention, we will require both parties to sign for withdrawals on branch operated accounts until the situation is resolved.
 Accounts will not be able to be operated online while such a dispute is being resolved.